shreya-p25/limehome-BE-challenge/README.md

 ### You should help us:
 Identify and fix a bug that we've been having with bookings - there seems to be something going wrong with the booking process where a guest will arrive at a unit only to find that it's already booked and someone else is there!
+There are many ways to solve this bug - there is no single correct answer that we are looking for.

 ### Implement a new feature:
 Allowing guests to extend their stays if possible.
 It happens that <strike>sometimes</strike> all the time people love staying at our locations so much that they want to extend their stay and remain there a while longer.
 We'd like a new API that will let them do that